ROVI-org/services-demonstration/docs/README.md

 rovicli upload module module.h5
 ```

-The CLI will send data points to the web service at a rate proportional to how they were initially collected.
+The CLI will first register metadata for the cell
+then send data points to the web service at a rate proportional to how they were initially collected.
 For example, data originally acquired every minute will be sent to the web service every minute.
 The  `--speedup` command line argument will shorten the interval between data points by a constant factor.